davekinkead/LAWS4111/Feminist Legal Theories.md

 ## Defining Feminism

-Feminism, or rather feminisms, is/are contested conceptions.
+Feminism, or rather feminisms, are contested conceptions.
 Any broad perspective might include two components however:

 - (Equality thesis) A belief that women _should_ enjoy equal rights to men
 - (Social thesis) A belief that this _is_ presently not the case